oesteban/hcph-sops/docs/data-collection/pre-session.md

 - [ ] Open a new issue in [the github repository dedicated to collecting covariates](https://github.com/TheAxonLab/hcph-mood-quest/) (a laptop should be available to fill the issue).
     - [ ] Under the section `Issues`, click on <span class="consolebutton green">New issue</span>

-- [ ] Fill the date of the scan as well as the PE for this session (accessible in the schedule just above [this section](participant-prep.md/#installing-the-participant-in-the-scanning-room))
+- [ ] Fill the date of the scan as well as the PE for this session (accessible in the [schedule](scanning.md/#before-initiating-the-session))
-- [ ] Fill in meteorological details of the scanning day based [MeteoSwiss](https://www.meteoswiss.admin.ch/local-forecasts/lausanne/1003.html#forecast-tab=detail-view) in 1003 Lausanne.
+- [ ] Fill in weather details of the scanning day based [MeteoSwiss](https://www.meteoswiss.admin.ch/local-forecasts/lausanne/1003.html#forecast-tab=detail-view) in 1003 Lausanne.
     - [ ] Report the maximum and minimum temperature in degrees celsius.
     - [ ] Report the wind speed at the time of scanning in km/h.
     - [ ] Report the precipitation type and ammount (in mm).